thomas-guehenneux/test-vitepress/docs/en/corporate/page1.md

-You can try Vite online with [StackBlitz](https://vite.new/), which runs a Vite-based build setup directly in your browser, much like a local setup, but you don't need to install anything on your machine.
+You can try Vite online with [StackBlitz](https://vite.new/), which runs a Vite-based build setup directly in your browser, much like a local setup, but without having to install anything on your machine.
 Go to `vite.new/{template}` You can navigate to vite.new/{template} and select the framework you want to use.